The Harvard (author-date) system is made up of two parts:

 This guide provides instructions and over 130 examples using Harvard referencing.
 To find a variety of types of sources, you can use the A-Z on each page or the full page listing which includes links to all examples.

 Important: There are many variations of the Harvard style.
 Be sure to match the Harvard style that best fits the style recommended in your course handbook.
-Always ask your tutor which referencing style s/he wants you to use in your academic work.
+Always ask your tutor which referencing style they want you to use in your academic work.

 Tip!
 Be consistent in the referencing style you use.